 - Jesus prophesied His own death.

-- Jesus died, but God raised Him three days later just as He had said before.
+- Jesus died, but God raised Him to life again just as He had said.

 - Jesus was sent by God as a sacrifice for us.